 Perry pear treesPear cider or Perry is an increasingly popular drink, produced from traditional perry pear trees.

-More about Perry pear trees
+How to choose Perry pear trees

 Perry is a traditional drink made from fermented pear juice, and in recent years has enjoyed a resurgence in interest, along with its cousin cider.
 Perry is now sometimes called pear cider and although this is incorrect, the term seems to have made it more accessible to consumers.